-The main function of the Circulation Desk is to provide service and assistance to all patrons.
+The Circulation Desk provides service and assistance to all patrons.
 Be sure to make the Circulation Desk your first stop in the library.

-Loan periods for the circulating collection are based on the type of material, the anticipated demand for them, and the number of copies available.
-Please check with the Circulation Desk for questions about the current loan periods and policies.
-Here are the general categories and the loan periods:
+Loan periods for the circulating collection are based on the type of material, the anticipated demand for item, and the number of copies available.
+Please contact the Circulation Desk if you have questions about the current loan periods and policies.
+The general categories and the loan periods: